 Before you can make a deposit with Skrill you must have a positive balance in your account.
 Therefore, once you are linked with your bank account or card, deposit some money in there.
 Then load up the bookmaker of your choice and find the section where it asks you to deposit.
 From there find Skrill, and click on that option.

 - Add Skrill as a Deposit MethodFind Skrill as a deposit method at the bookmaker and click on the make deposit option.[1/3]

 - Fill In Your Personal DetailsFill in your log in details, including your name and personal information, in order to link your betting account with Skrill.[2/3]

 - Deposit Into Your AccountUse Skrill to deposit as much money as you would like straight into your online betting account.
 [3/3]

 You will be asked to type in your log in details.
 Then, once you have typed in both your email address and your password, you can deposit as much money as the bookmakers allow.
 The minimum deposit for bookmakers is usually around £10.

 How Do I Withdraw with Skrill?

 So you’ve just made a fair bit of cash on a flurry of bets and now you want to withdraw it to your Skrill account.
-Well the process is just as simple as it is to withdraw.
+Luckily, the process is just as simple as it is to deposit.
 The first step is to log in to your betting account, making sure that you have a positive balance that can be withdrawn.
 Then you should click on the withdrawal option.
-From there you can choose to use Skrill and select how much money you want to withdraw.
+From there you can choose Skrill and how much money you want to withdraw.
 A pop-up will appear from their site asking you to type in your log in details.
 Do that and it should be automatically transferred.

 Are There Any Fees for Using Skrill for Betting?